 Connecting Slack

-The Slack integration gives you execution notifications and quick actions directly in your workspace.
+The Slack integration gives you execution notifications, quick actions, and AI-powered natural-language queries directly in your workspace.
 It's optional but recommended — especially before creating schedules, so you can select a notification channel.

-Slack is for notifications and quick actions only.
+Slack is for notifications, quick actions, and queries.
 All management — creating Connections, Targets, and Schedules — is done on the web dashboard.

 Prerequisites